-Andres Kudacki is a photographer, born in Argentina in 1974.
-He has been based in New York since 2015, after living in Spain, Sweden, Denmark, and the United Kingdom, and began working with the Associated Press in 2008.
-His work has appeared in many world-renowned publications such as New York Magazine, Time Magazine, The Washington Post, The New York Times, The Guardian, Los Angeles Times, Corriere della Sera, Global and Mail, The Wall Street Journal, Paris Match Financial Times, The Telegraph, Politiken and Le Monde, among others.
+Andres Kudacki is a award winning photographer born in Argentina.
+He is based in New York after living in, Spain, Sweden, Denmark, and the United Kingdom.
+His work has appeared in many world-renowned publications such as New York Magazine, Time Magazine, The Washington Post, The New York Times, Elle Magazine, Vogue, Paris Match among others.

 In 2017 Picture of the Year Latam (POYLatam) awarded him as a top three Photographers of the Year at Pictures of the Year POY LATAM contest and receiving 4 awards: Photographer of the year Third Place, First place and Honorable mention in Traditions and Religion stories and Honorable Mention at News stories.